rupaktiwari/Data_Fetching_API_ML/README.md

-# Data_Fetching_API_ML
+# Data_Fetching_API
-Fetching data from an API and transforming it into a panda dataframe
+Fetching data from an API and transforming needed columns into a csv file